 The City of Bellingham, in partnership with Whatcom County and Lighthouse Mission Ministries, is working to relocate the Drop-In Center low-barrier emergency shelter facility to a new temporary location from its current temporary location at Bellingham High School.
-Frequently asked questions about this project can be found on the Drop-In Center Move to New Temporary Location page.

 The Drop-In Center cannot return to its facility in Old Town because it is too small to provide adequate social distancing while COVID-19 remains a threat.
 That program typically houses about 145 people per night during normal operations.
 During the COVID-19 emergency, the Drop-In Center at Bellingham High School has typically housed 160 people per night.